Generalized pentagonal geometries -- II: Block size 3

+For $r = 3$, see \cite{BallBambergDevillersStokes2013}; for $r = 33$, see \cite{Forbes2020P}.
 For the remaining $r$, it is not difficult to construct the geometries by the method outlined above.
-Therefore we save space by providing details for the larger ones in the Appendix, which is present only in this paper's ArXiv preprint,
+Therefore we save space by providing details in the appendix, which is present only in this paper's ArXiv preprint, available at